-On behalf of the banks of the Farm Credit System ("Farm Credit"), we appreciate this opportunity to comment on the above-referenced proposed rules (the "Proposed Rules") issued by the Office of the Comptroller of the Currency (the "OCC"), the Board of Governors of the Federal Reserve System (the "Federal Reserve"), and the Federal Deposit Insurance Corporation (the "FDIC" and, with the OCC and the Federal Reserve, the "Agencies").
+CoBank, ACB ("CoBank") appreciates this opportunity to comment on the above-referenced proposed rules (the "Proposed Rules") issued by the Office of the Comptroller of the Currency (the "OCC"), the Board of Governors of the Federal Reserve System (the "Federal Reserve"), the Federal Deposit Insurance Corporation (the "FDIC" and, with the OCC and the Federal Reserve, the "Agencies").
 The Proposed Rules address capital requirements applicable to large banking organizations and banking organizations with significant trading activity, and are proposed to be generally consistent with changes to international capital standards issued by the Basel Committee on Banking Supervision, known as Basel III.